datainpoint/exercise-array-computing-with-numpy/README.md

-# suggested-answer-array-computing-with-numpy
+# exercise-array-computing-with-numpy

-> Suggested answers for array computing with NumPy.
+> Exercises for array computing with NumPy.

 ## Topics